biointec/columba/README.md

 By default in Columba Vanilla, the suffix array is sampled with a sparseness factor of 4.
 This has proven to be a good mix between memory and runtime requirements.
 However, in Columba Vanilla you can choose which sparseness factor you would like to use (as long as it is a power of two), by adding `-s <factor>`to the build command.
+Note that choosing a smaller sparseness factor can speed up Columba, but it will also increase the memory footprint.

 You can also use `-a` instead of `-s` to create all sampled versions with sparseness factors 1 to 128.
 If you choose to use another sparseness factor, you should pass it to the aligner with the `-s` flag.